ccoutant/dwarf-locations/013-generalize-address-spaces.md

 This allows the compiler to specify which address space is being used to represent the pointer or reference type.

-DWARF 5 uses the concept of an address in many expression operations but does not define how it relates to address spaces.
+DWARF 5 uses the concept of an address in many expressions but does not define how it relates to address spaces.
 For example, `DW_OP_push_object_address` pushes the address of an object.
 Other contexts implicitly push an address on the stack before evaluating an expression.
 For